 B-600: Documentation and Verification

-B-601: Documentation and Verification of Work Activities
+B-601: Documentation and Verification of Participation Activities

-Each work activity has specific documentation and verification requirements.
-Boards must ensure that Workforce Solutions Office staff members document and verify all work activities in accordance with this guide and enter the documentation and verification into TWIST Daily Time Tracking.
+Each participation activity has specific documentation and verification requirements.
+Boards must ensure that Workforce Solutions Office staff members document and verify all participation activities in accordance with this guide and enter the documentation and verification into WorkInTexas.com Daily Time Tracking.

 Boards must be aware of the following:

 Under the TANF interim final regulations and the Chapter 811 Choices rules, self-attestation does not serve as acceptable documentation for Choices participation hours.
-Boards must ensure that self-attestation is not accepted as documentation in any Choices work activity and that it is not used to enter Choices participation hours into TWIST.
+Boards must ensure that self-attestation is not accepted as documentation in any Choices participation activity and that it is not used to enter Choices participation hours into WorkInTexas.com.

-Self-declaration can be used to enter Choices participation hours into TWIST prior to receiving verification—only if the hours are later reconciled with an acceptable form of verification.
+Self-declaration can be used to enter Choices participation hours into WorkInTexas.com prior to receiving verification—only if the hours are later reconciled with an acceptable form of verification.

-For weekly management of Choices, it is acceptable to enter self-declared hours into TWIST:
+For weekly management of Choices, it is acceptable to enter self-declared hours into WorkInTexas.com :

 pending verification within the appropriate time frame; and

 with the understanding that if documentation does not agree with the reported hours, the Daily Time Tracking verification screen will be updated accordingly.

 After the data entry deadline, participation hours that have not been verified by acceptable documentation beyond the self-declaration are considered “ignored hours” and do not count toward performance.
-Once acceptable verification is obtained and entered into the Daily Time Tracking verification screen in TWIST, the ignored participation hours become countable.
+Once acceptable verification is obtained and entered into WorkInTexas.com, the ignored participation hours become countable.
 At this point, participation hours originally classified as self-declaration participation hours become verified participation hours, as reflected in the Choices Work Rate Report.

-B-602: TWIST Documentation – Counselor Notes
+B-602: Documentation – Case Notes

-Boards must ensure that TWIST Counselor Notes are a record of contact, progress, and any interaction with the Choices customer.
+Boards must ensure that WorkInTexas.comCase Notes are a record of contact, progress, and any interaction with the Choices customer.
 Boards must ensure that Workforce Solutions Office staff enters information that is:

 clear and easily understood;